aprzygon15/przygonska-portfolio/critique-by-design.md

 ## Step one: the visualization

 The original visualization was published by the Kaiser Family Foundation (KFF) as part of their public health awareness series on antibiotic resistance.
-- Source: Kff Data Note: Public Awareness Around Antibiotic Resistance
+- Source: KFF Data Note: Public Awareness Around Antibiotic Resistance
 - Website url: https://www.kff.org/other-health/data-note-public-awareness-antibiotic-resistance/